-Cabbage is a cool-season crop best planted in early spring or mid-to-late summer.
+Cabbage is a hardy, cool-season crop.
+Cabbage is best planted in early spring or mid-to-late summer.
 Cabbage thrives in temperatures between 65°F and 75°F (18-24°C) and can withstand cold temperatures down to 25°F (-4°C).

 To grow cabbage where summers are warm, sow the seed of a fast-maturing variety in early spring.
 Where summers are cool, sow seed in mid-to-late spring for a fall and early winter harvest.
 Where summers are very warm or hot, sow seed in midsummer for a late fall and winter harvest.

 - Bonide Sulfur Fungicide

 - Neem Bliss 100-% Cold Pressed Neem Oil

 Cabbage grows best at temperatures between 40° and 75°F (4°-24°C).
 Cooler temperatures and warmer temperatures can cause cabbages to bolt and go to seed.
 Choose a variety (see list below) that will come to harvest before adverse temperatures set in.